tjipenk/tjipenk.github.io/_posts/2021-06-28-Gitlab-CI-build-docker-image.markdown

 Be efficient!
 ----------------------------------
 You might have noticed a flaw in pipeline.
 When pipeline run at first it had built alpine-java image and pushed it to repository.
-When pipeline run the second time it built alpine-image again, even though it was not necessary.
-It's is casued by not having any rules defining when to run a job in piepline.
+When pipeline has run the second time it built alpine-image again, even though it was not necessary.
+It's casued by not having any rules defining when to run a job in piepline.
 \
 Fortunately it is a quick fix.
 Add a rule section in `build:docker-alpine-java` job.
 The rule will allow job to run only if there is any change in `Dockerfile`.
+\
 \
 {% gist filip5114/4cc2619ab4e3f64d2f7e94e3e61cbd72 %}
 <p class="bottom-caption">Pipeline job - rule</p>